Battle of Talas: Background

-In 715, the Tang emperor declined the demand of the Türgesh tribe leader Suluk to be recognized as Khagan, instead offering him the rank of duke within the Tang military.
-In response, Suluk invaded the Tarim Basin along with the Tibetans, but they were driven out by the cavalry of Ashina Xian.
-Suluk and his soldiers regularly challenged Umayyad–Tang control of the oasis towns.
-Before Suluk's death, his soldiers were defeated by the Tang in 736 and by the Caliphate in 737.
+We have received your memorial, alongside the secret report from Hu-luo-san Khami (Khorasan), the General of the Eastern Front of Dashi (the Arabs).
+We fully understand that the troops and horses you dispatched via Zhang Shuyao have returned from their coordination mission.
+Although Dashi is a distant foreign land, it is a powerful nation.
+Judging by the tone and reasoning of their message, they seem to possess sincerity and righteousness.
+If it is true that they will deploy their troops in the fourth month, your forces over there should already be aware of it.
+You must respond to them accordingly based on the circumstances, letting them know that our coordination is not empty talk.
+Furthermore, the Turgesh have turned their backs on Our kindness and have been abandoned by Heaven.
+If Khami (Khorasan) can assist our empire in destroying these enemy rebels, We shall record their long-distance toil and grant them exceptional rewards.
+However, since the exact facts are not yet fully verified, we cannot act blindly.
+You must observe the sentiments of the barbarians to see if there is any definitive certainty, and receive them accordingly as events unfold, ensuring they are kept informed.)
+In spite of this the Tang-Umayyad alliance lasted a few more years, with the Tang even preferring to maintain the alliance instead of coming to the aid of its own vassal, the Kingdom of Tashkent, which the Arabs were invading.

 At the same time, Türgesh tribes established metal industries in Tang-controlled Fergana Valley, an area that was also home to important centres of iron production.
 The Karluks, a federation of three Türgesh tribes with settlements around Tian Shan, were producers and exporters of iron weapons to the Tibetan Empire and the Tang dynasty.

 In 747, the Tang general Gao Xianzhi, who had successfully fought the Tibetan empire in the Pamir Mountains, established control over the Gilgit region.
 In early 748, the Abbasid general Abu Muslim occupied Merv, the capital of Greater Khorasan, and went on to lead what has become known as the Abbasid Revolution.
 In 750, Abu al-'Abbas al-Saffah was proclaimed the first Abbasid caliph in the great mosque of Kufa.
 The Umayyad Caliphate fell in 750 at the Battle of the Zab.
 Abu Muslim had raised an army that included Muslims and non-Muslims, which he dispatched westwards to take control over Umayyad territory.
 In Fergana, the Tang general Gao Xianzhi raised an army by recruiting Karluk Turks.
 During the reign of Lalitaditya Muktapida, the Karkota dynasty of Kashmir that acknowledged the Tang as suzerain or their vassal lord, supported the Chinese against the Tibetans.
-According to art historians Denise Patry Leidy and Donna K. Strahan, Kashmir "helped defeat the Arabas at the Battle of Talas in 751".